The impact of a flood can be devastating, so it’s important to know how to prepare for a flood and minimise any damage.

 In this blog, we’ll take you through those steps.
 This is vital information for all insurance holders, as these precautions will help you stay on the right side of your risk management obligations.
+We will also provide you with resources which offer addition relevant information.

 Identify if your club is at risk